wanghaisheng/hands-on-chinese-learning/new.md

     mailing address: PSC 461, Box 50, FPO AP 96521-0002

-    telephone: \[86\] (10) 8531-3000
+    telephone: \86\ (10) 8531-3000

-    FAX: \[86\] (10) 8531-3300
+    FAX: \86\ (10) 8531-3300

     consulate(s) general: Chengdu, Guangzhou, Shanghai, Shenyang, Wuhan

-    [Flag description]:
+    Flag description:

     red with a large yellow five-pointed star and four smaller yellow five-pointed stars (arranged in a vertical arc toward the middle of the flag) in the upper hoist-side corner; the color red represents revolution, while the stars symbolize the four social classes - the working class, the peasantry, the urban petty bourgeoisie, and the national bourgeoisie (capitalists) - united under the Communist Party of China

-    [National symbol(s)]: A national symbol is a faunal, floral, or other abstract representation - or some distinctive object - that over time has come to be closely identified with a country or entity.
+    National symbol(s): A national symbol is a faunal, floral, or other abstract representation - or some distinctive object - that over time has come to be closely identified with a country or entity.
 Not all countries have national symbols; a few countries have more than one.

     dragon, giant panda; national colors: red, yellow

-    [National anthem]: A generally patriotic musical composition - usually in the form of a song or hymn of praise - that evokes and eulogizes the history, traditions, or struggles of a nation or its people.
+    National anthem: A generally patriotic musical composition - usually in the form of a song or hymn of praise - that evokes and eulogizes the history, traditions, or struggles of a nation or its people.
 National anthems can be officially recognized as a national song by a country's constitution or by an enacted law, or simply by tradition.
 Although most anthems contain lyrics, some do not.

     name: "Yiyongjun Jinxingqu" (The March of the Volunteers)